“I am who I was once

 And though this may be argued by some, nobody backtracked like the Beatles.

-The Beatles had already sung about the birthday celebration on their 1968 white album.
-Lennon later called it a piece of garbage.
-Practically everything McCartney wrote was garbage, according to Lennon.
+The Beatles had already sung about the birthday celebration on their 1968 White Album.
+Practically everything McCartney wrote was garbage, according to Lennon, of which Birthday was no exception.
 On the same album, John even went so far as to cast Paul in the role of a Lewis Carroll figure.
 The song was titled “Glass Onion,” and the walrus, as you already know, was Paul.
 In Through the Looking Glass, the walrus coerced the oysters into his belly.
 The walrus was an imposter.
 The comparison seems harsh.
-But The Beatles were all about manipulation from the very beginning.
-Mass media manipulation among those sad souls who’ve placed their trust in their product.
+But the Beatles were all about manipulation from the very beginning.
+Mass media manipulation among the gullible masses who placed their trust in a product.
 Corporate manipulation of its own eager shoppers, standing outside in the cold and waiting for its doors to open.
 The Beatles were both media and corporate.
 They’re not even hiding that fact anymore.
 They manipulated their own fans, and everybody loves them for it.

-In large part they were a major contributor to the birth of the teenager, which I covered here.
-Teenagers, an American Invention.
-And here’s a hint.
-It had to do with screaming.
+In large part they were a major contributor to the birth of the teenager, which has already been covered.
+In the happenstance that you need a refresher, it had to do with screaming.
 Also, wet seats.
 Yeah, it took a janitor to clean that mess up.
 Total emotional manipulation.

 The psyop played out on the subconscious level is mass engineering on everyone.